-An X-ray can determine whether a child's heart or lungs look normal.
-A chest X-ray is useful in diagnosing:
+An X-ray can determine whether a child’s heart or lungs look normal.
+A chest X-ray can be useful in diagnosing:

 - An enlarged heart

 - Excess fluid in the lungs

 - Lung problems such as pneumonia, lung cancer, tuberculosis or other lung diseases

 Chest X-rays may also be used to check the position of devices such as a pacemaker, defibrillator or a catheter.

 How do chest X-rays work?